smateus0/megr2157-portfolio/docs/assignments/A03/index.md

 ## CAD and FEA Analysis
 ![real_a3_p](real_a3_p.png)
+This shows the assigned parameters, with the independent global variables on top and the dependent variables on the bottom.

 ![real_a3_2](real_a3_2.png)
+This shows implementing the independent global variable (d) for the diameter of the bar.

 ![real_a3_3](real_a3_3.png)
+This shows implementing the dependent global variable (L) for the length of the bar.

 As seen above, the independent global variables (F, def, E, d, and yield) represent the independent constraints/given/chosen values of the project.
 The dependent variables (A, L, allow, FOS calc, defCalc) use the geometry of the circular cross-section along with the Machinery’s Handbook equation for direct tension  (eq 1 in the Stress Values picture) to solve for the necessary length.